Space and Time Trade-offs

 Successful matches are also useful for shifts.

-Good suffix shift value depends on k’s value (value of distance between match suffix of size k and its rightmost occurrence in the pattern that is not preceded by the same character as… TODO ??????
+Good suffix shift value depends on finding the rightmost occurrence of the matched suffix (of length k) in the pattern that is not preceded by the same character.

 Example: Complete Boyer-Moore Application